-Chris Hodgkins presents weekly show called Jazz Then and Now.
+Chris Hodgkins joined the station in September 2014 with a weekly show called Jazz Then and Now.

 Chris was raised in Cardiff.
 He co-founded the Welsh Jazz Festival and was instrumental in establishing the Welsh Jazz Society.
 As a professional trumpeter, Chris has toured the UK and Europe, appearing at the Sacramento Jazz Festival in the USA.
 The Chris Hodgkins Band made a name for itself supporting the likes of Buddy Tate, Humphrey Lyttelton, Kathy Stobart, Bud Freeman and Wild Bill Davison.